-Conservation Metallurgy is the application of forensic engineering and metallurgical principals to the conservation, preservation, and rehabilitation of historic buildings, machines, and artifacts.
-Our services can be used in a variety of contexts whether it be private or public collections where limited or no information is available.
-Services provided include:
+Conservation metallurgy applies forensic engineering and metallurgical principals to the conservation, preservation, and rehabilitation of historic buildings, machines, and artifacts.
+Testlabs International’s analytical resources can be used in private or public collections where limited, or no information is available.
+Our services include:

-- Coatings (Paint) analysis to identify colour, thickness and composition, including the presence of lead.
-The colour(s) of all previous coating layers can also be identified.
+- Coatings (Paint) analysis to determine colour, thickness and composition, including the presence of lead.
+We can also identify all previous layers of coating

-- The Golden Boy – Manitoba Legislature.
-Testlabs International Ltd. performed material testing and analysis to identify the composition of the bronze alloy used to cast the Golden Boy, and provided a condition assessment and repair procedures for the statue.
+We performed physical testing and analysis to identify the composition of the bronze alloy used to cast the Golden Boy statue that stands atop the Manitoba Legislative Building.
+We also provided a condition assessment and repair procedures for the project.

-Dr. Wayne Tennesey, P. Eng, has over 30 years of interest in architecture, art and design and wood working/furniture design, which is readily adaptable to conservation testing and analysis.
+Dr. Wayne Tennesey, P. Eng, President of Testlabs International, has a deep interest in architecture, art and design, and woodworking.
+His expertise is readily adaptable to conservation testing and analysis.

 To find out how Testlabs can help your conservation project, contact Dr. Tennesey today.